-Eventually From Silents to Satellites became Music from the Movies, and I continued to write CD reviews, contributed soundtrack producer interviews, book reviews, composer interviews, and a DVD column which, at the time, covered a steady series of DVD releases with composer commentaries and isolated score tracks – features that have virtually been abandoned for a number of reasons (which I did cover in a lengthy column / rant).
+I began my association with Britain’s premiere film music journal almost from its inception.
+Beginning as From Silents to Satellites, John Williams’ publication eventually evolved into Music from the Movies, and I continued to write CD reviews, contributed soundtrack producer interviews, book reviews, composer interviews, and a DVD column which, at the time, covered a steady series of DVD releases with composer commentaries and isolated score tracks.